All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Pyka – Self-driving personal aircraft

 Pyka wants to make “flying cars” a reality with its auto-piloting single-person planes.
 The company has already built a 400lb plane that flies itself, can take off and land in 90 feet.
 But since regulators want to see tons of testing before allowing humans aboard, Pyka has developed a placeholder business doing crop dusting in New Zealand.
-That helps it earn $600 per hour while logging the hours necessary to evolve into the human transportation market.
+That helps it earn $600 per hour while logging the hours necessary to prepare for the human transportation market.
 Crop dusting alone is a $1.5 billion business in the US.
 But with employees from Zee airplanes and Google’s Waymo, Pyka aims to become a first-mover in self-flying personal planes.

 —